RedhawkSDR/transceiver-api/fei_3.0/README.md

 When ingesting data from coherent tuners, allocations must be coordinated between multiple independent tuners; each of these tuners is associated with a different RF receiver and a different antenna.
 While each of these tuners is ostensibly independent, they must all be tuned to the same frequency over the same bandwith, with data generated coherently (in lock-step) between the different tuners.

-The mechanism for supporting the process is a composite (aggregate) device.
-In this case, each tuner (DDC for FEI) is a child of a wideband receiver (RX or RX_DIGITIZER for FEI), and each wideband receiver is the child of the array device proxy (RX_ARRAY for FEI).
+The mechanism for supporting the process is a parent (aggregate) device for the array, child devices for each receiver, and the receivers each having child devices for each tuner.
+In this case, each tuner (DDC FEI device) is a child of a wideband receiver (RX or RX_DIGITIZER FEI device), and each wideband receiver is the child of the array device proxy (RX_ARRAY FEI device).

-The wideband receiver would be RX_DIGITIZER if it contains a wideband data output and RX if it does not.
+The wideband receiver is an RX_DIGITIZER if it contains a wideband data output and RX if it does not.
 An RX_DIGITIZER is a combination of RX and DDC, so a single tuner attached to a parent RX (or RX_DIGITIZER) is a DDC.
 Multiple receivers (RX or RX_DIGITIZER) can be combined into a coherent set, where the set is controlled by RX_ARRAY.